 Spend your winter in the “living laboratory” of the Galapagos archipelago some 600 miles west of the Ecuadorian coast.
 The Galapagos are a “United Nations World Natural Heritage Site,” a national park, and marine reserve.
 But for you, they’re your classroom.
 When you’re not in the Galapagos, you’ll be in Quito, the capital of Ecuador and one of the most beautiful regions in Latin America.
 Located in the Andean mountains at the foot of Mount Pichincha at 9,200 feet above sea level, Quito has a spring-like climate all year.
 Preserved colonial churches, convents, and palaces all contrast with the contemporary architecture of modern Quito to provide you with a cosmopolitan city of great cultural diversity.

 Universidad San Francisco de Quito (USFQ) is recognized as one of Ecuador’s leading institutions of higher education.
-Quito is located in the Andean mountain region, more than 9,000 feet about sea level.
-The “living laboratory” of the Galapagos archipelago, set in the Pacific Ocean some 600 miles west of the Ecuadorian coast, consist of 61 islands and islets.
-The Galapagos are a “United Nations World Natural Heritage Site”, a national park and marine reserve.
+Quito is located in the Andean mountain region, more than 9,000 feet above sea level.
+The “living laboratory” of the Galapagos archipelago, set in the Pacific Ocean some 600 miles west of the Ecuadorian coast, consists of 61 islands and islets.
+The Galapagos are a “United Nations World Natural Heritage Site”, a national park and a marine reserve.